WICG/display-locking/README.md

 that DOM is often manipulated using script to present rich and dynamic content.
 There are cases when this can cause slow rendering phase updates, including script to update views, style updates, layout, and paint.
-This, in turn, causes **jank or noticeable delay** when presenting content, because rendering phase is updated **synchronously** with user interactions and requestAnimationFrame script.
+This, in turn, causes **jank or noticeable delay** when presenting content, because the rendering phase is updated **synchronously** with user interactions and requestAnimationFrame script.

 The following are a few of the common patterns that can cause jank: